CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

-# Running Nextflow pipelines on Puhti
+# Running Nextflow pipelines on Puhti and Mahti

-[Nextflow](https://www.nextflow.io/) is one of the scientific wokrflow managers and provides built-in support for HPC-friendly containers such as Apptainer and Singularity.
-Although Nextflow allows choosing Docker engine for running pipelines, please note that Docker containers can't be used on Puhti due to the lack of administrative privileges for normal users.
+[Nextflow](https://www.nextflow.io/) is one of the scientific wokrflow managers and provides built-in support for HPC-friendly containers such as Apptainer (Singularity).
+Although Nextflow allows choosing Docker engine for running pipelines, please note that Docker containers can't be used on supercomputers due to the lack of administrative privileges for normal users.

 There are many other high-throughput tools and workflow managers exist for scientific computing and selecting the right tool can sometimes be challenging.
 Please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview from the selected list of relevant tools.

 ## Installation

 ### Nextflow as a module

-Nextflow is available as a module on Puhti.
+Nextflow is available as a module on Puhti and Mahti.
 One can choose the version of the nextflow depending on the requirement of your own pipeline.
 Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2 syntax.
-You can downgrade to lower versions for DSL1-compliant pipelines.
+You can select a lower version for DSL1-compliant pipelines.

-Nextflow can be loaded as
+Nextflow can be loaded as below:
-below:

 ```bash
 module load nextflow/<version>     # e.g., module load nextflow/22.10.1